-Facts & FundamentalsRising 853 feet over the Financial District, the 48-story Transamerica Pyramid—completed in 1972—is the city’s tallest building.
-The Golden Gate suspension bridge incorporates 1.66 billion pounds of steel.
-Each year, some 39 million vehicles cross this 1.7-mile span, which opened to traffic in May 1937.
-The settlement that came to be known as San Francisco in 1847 took root in the early 19th-century as the village of Yerba Buena (Spanish for “good herb”), after a wild herb that was native to the area.
+Facts & FundamentalsRising 853 feet above the Financial District, the 48-story Transamerica Pyramid, completed in 1972, has been the city’s tallest building.
+A new high-rise building under construction now and scheduled to open in 2018 will surpass the pyramid in height.
+The Golden Gate suspension bridge is the second longest suspension bridge in the U.S. Each year, nearly 40 million vehicles cross this 1.7-mile span, which opened to traffic in May 1937.
+The settlement that came to be known as San Francisco in 1847 took root in the early 19th century as the village of Yerba Buena (Spanish for “good herb”), after a wild herb that was native to the area.
 Known for its hilly streets—the backdrop for many cinematic car chases—San Francisco claims grades as steep as 31.5 percent (as on Filbert Street between Leavenworth and Hyde).
-The city’s most crooked street, brick-paved Lombard Street makes eight hairpin turns as its single lane descends the block from Hyde to Leavenworth.
+The city’s beloved crooked street, brick-paved Lombard Street, makes eight hairpin turns as its single lane descends the block from Hyde to Leavenworth.
 Founded in 1953 by poet Lawrence Ferlinghetti, City Lights was the first all-paperback bookstore in the U.S. It still operates in North Beach as a literary landmark of 1950s Beat Generation writers.
-Invented by Scottish immigrant Andrew Hallidie in 1873, the city’s beloved cable-car system today transports 8 million riders annually.
-San Francisco’s 1906 earthquake lasted only about 60 seconds, but the devastation took at least five years to rebuild.
-Seat of the 1960s countercultural movement, Haight-Ashbury hosted the Summer of Love in 1967, when more than 100,000 young people converged to experience the hippie lifestyle.
-North Beach boasts the longest-running musical revue in history: Beach Blanket Babylon, an outrageous spoof on pop culture and current events that debuted in 1974.
+Invented by Scottish immigrant Andrew Hallidie in 1873, the city’s beloved cable-car system transports nearly 10 million riders annually.
+San Francisco’s 1906 earthquake lasted 45-60 seconds, the fires burned for 74 hours and the rebuilding began immediately.
+Seat of the 1960s countercultural movement, Haight-Ashbury hosted the Summer of Love in 1967; more than 100,000 young people were drawn to the city to be part of the action.
+North Beach boasts the longest-running musical revue: Beach Blanket Babylon, an outrageous revue about pop culture and current events that debuted in 1974.

 Despite Mark Twain’s quip that “the coldest winter I ever spent was a summer in San Francisco,” the city claims a mild climate year-round.
 January temperatures average in the 50s, while July highs normally hover in the 70s.
 The fact that San Francisco is surrounded by water heavily influences its changeable weather, which can differ from one neighborhood to the next.
 Ocean breezes cool the humid coastline, leaving inland areas relatively warm and dry.